FuelLabs/fuel-indexer/docs/src/reference-guide/components/database/foreign-keys.md

 #### Implicit foreign key breakdown

-- Given the above schema, two entities will be created: a `Book` entity, and a `Library` entity.
-- As you can see, we add the `Book` entity as an attribute on the `Library` entity, thus conveying that we want a one-to-many or one-to-one relationship between `Library` and `Book`.
-  - This means that for a given `Library`, we may also fetch one or many `Book` entities.
-  - This also means that the column `library.book` will be an integer type that references `book.id`
+Given the above schema, two entities will be created: a `Book` entity, and a `Library` entity.
+As you can see, we add the `Book` entity as an attribute on the `Library` entity, thus conveying that we want a one-to-many or one-to-one relationship between `Library` and `Book`.
+This means that for a given `Library`, we may also fetch one or many `Book` entities.
+It also means that the column `library.book` will be an integer type that references `book.id`.

 ### Explicit foreign keys